Junk head

 A junk head is a form of piston engine cylinder head, where the head is formed by a dummy piston mounted inside the top of the cylinder.
 In most other engine designs, the cylinder head is mounted on top of the cylinder block.

-That form has also been termed a "poultice head".
+Head sealing

-It is obviously essential for any piston engine to seal the joint between block and head.
+It is essential for any piston engine to seal the joint between block and head.
 This is usually done by means of a head gasket, a flat gasket on the surface of the block.
-In early engines, the high pressures and high temperatures made this a difficult trial for the materials of the day and gasket failures were common.
+In early engines, the high pressures and temperatures made it difficult for the materials of the day and gasket failure was common.
 The junk head requires no head gasket and is sealed by piston rings inside the cylinder bore, as for the power piston.

 An alternative solution was the monobloc engine, where the block and head were formed as one piece.
 This solved the sealing problem, but complicated manufacture and maintenance.
-Particularly when routine maintenance still required frequent head removal for de-coking, on a monobloc engine this required the removal of the pistons from the crankshaft end beneath.
+Particularly when routine maintenance still required frequent head removal for de-coking, on a monobloc engine this required the removal of the pistons from the crankshaft end beneath the engine.